 Per the University catalog, class attendance is mandatory.
+As MSHS courses may be asynchronous, attendance is calculated by students logging in to their online LMS account within the first three days of the term.
 The course instructor may drop a student for non-attendance at the first class meeting, or in the event of habitual absenteeism, or non- participation in instructional activities.
 Many courses include participation as part of the overall grading of student performance.
 All students are also required to attend the following events:

-- Orientation in early August of the first year of the program, usually spanning from Monday to Friday. - Convocation and White Coat ceremonies on Saturday before the start of the fall semester of the first year of the program. - The first session of every course taken throughout the entire program. - Attendance at announced mandatory student meetings; usually held once per semester. - The Comprehensive Examination to be scheduled by the student upon completion of the coursework or approval of the faculty. - Thesis oral defense, to be scheduled by the student upon approval of the faculty. - Commencement exercises usually held on a weekday in the month of May. - Scheduled obligations including field experiences, events, and commitments.
+- Orientation in early August of the first year of the program, usually spanning from Monday to Friday. - The first session of every course taken throughout the entire program (by logging into the online LMS within the first three days of the term). - Attendance at announced mandatory student meetings; usually held once per semester. - The Comprehensive Examination to be scheduled by the student upon completion of the coursework or approval of the faculty. - Capstone/Thesis oral defense, to be scheduled by the student upon approval of the faculty. - Commencement exercises usually held on a weekday in the month of May. - Scheduled obligations including field experiences, events, and commitments.